-Course Number: LS133 Offered In: 11-12 Credits: 1 Level: On level Prerequisites: Membership in Student Council
+Course Number: LS133 Offered In: 11-12

+Prerequisites: Membership in Student

+Council

 Description: This class includes all levels of students who wish to improve their leadership skills that are applicable in all organizations.
 It provides an opportunity to incorporate a variety of curriculum into the class and teaches leadership, organization, evaluation of projects, and team building as well as motivation.
 The curriculum is provided by the Texas Association of Student Council.
 It is recommended, but not required for interested students to be members of student council.